Psychology Peer Mentoring Program

 How often will I meet with my mentor group?

-There will be two group social events organised by the School of Psychological Sciences during semester 2 for you to get to know your group.
+There will be two group social events organised by the School of Psychological Sciences during for you to get to know your group.
 Your mentor will also organise two or three mentor-mentee catch ups during the semester.

 What if I have more questions?